 Will the residence hall be open during breaks?

 The residence halls are open both Thanksgiving and Spring Breaks.
-Food service is not available during both of these times, so be prepared to make your own meals or eat out during these breaks.
+The Hawk does not maintain academic year hours during breaks and you may need to prepare your own meals or eat out during these breaks.
 For students needing housing during Winter Break, a conference hall will be open for residence hall students.
-Students needing housing over the Winter Break should contact the Housing Office for more information.
+Students needing housing over the Winter Break should contact the University Housing Office for more information.

 Where do I eat?

-The Student Union offers a variety of eateries which includes Erbert's and Gerbert's Sandwich Shop, Asian Fusion, Bravo (Pizza, Calzones, and Salads), Chilaca Mucho Burrito and More, Stack Burger, and Java Union.
+The Student Union offers a variety of eateries which includes Erbert's and Gerbert's Sandwich Shop, Bravo (Pizza and Calzones), Chilaca Mucho Burrito, Stack Burger, and Java Union.

 How do the meal plans work?

-A meal plan consists of meal points and flex dollars.
+A meal plan consists of weekly meals and raider cash.

-Meal points are used in the Cascade Food Court and allow students to eat all they care to eat per meal swipe.
-A meal plan will have 6, 10, or 14 meals per week, depending on size.
-Meal points DO NOT transfer over from one week to the next.
+Meals are used in the Hawk and allow students to eat all they care to eat per meal swipe.
+A meal plan will have from 10 meals per week to unlimited meals, depending on size.
+Allotted weekly meals DO NOT transfer over from one week to the next.

-Flex dollars are able to be spent at any campus dining location as well as coffee shops and vending machines on campus.
-Meal plans have 250, 350, and 400 flex points per term, and more can be added throughout the term.
-Flex dollars transfer from Fall term to Winter term, and from Winter term to Spring term, but DO NOT transfer over academic years.
+Raider Cash can be spent at any campus dining location as well as coffee shops on campus.
+Meal plans have from $100 to $700 per term, and more can be added throughout the term.
+Raider Cash transfers from Fall term to Winter term, and from Winter term to Spring term, but DO NOT transfer over academic years.

 If you find that a meal plan is too small, you can increase its size at any time.

 Decreasing your meal plan can only be done during the first 5 days of Fall term and only during Winter and Spring Break.